 3. Cut Back on Alcohol

 There are a few reasons to reduce alcohol consumption, and generally, it relates to the fact that it’s harder to make healthy decisions when you drink.
 Many alcoholic drinks, especially mixed drinks, contain sugar as a way to enhance the flavor.
-And having something sweet makes you crave more sweets.
-That means when if you drink a few too many, your inhibitions are lowered and you’ll likely be tempted to eat sweets and other foods you shouldn’t.
-Consider drinking in moderation, and if you are having a drink to be social, have a beer, a glass of red wine, or a spritzer as preferable options.
+That means when you drink a few too many, your inhibitions are lowered and you’ll likely be tempted to eat sweets and other foods you shouldn’t.
+Consider drinking in moderation, and if you are having a drink to be social, a beer, a glass of red wine or a spritzer are all preferable options.

 4. Be Aware of Sugar Substitutes and Alternative Names